splunk/public-o11y-docs/splunkplatform/practice-reliability/incident-response.rst

 Splunk Log Observer Connect
 ===================================================================================
 Use Log Observer Connect to drill down to the root cause of incidents in the lowest mean time to resolution.
 While Splunk core platform users already have access to a powerful logging tool, Log Observer Connect provides an intuitive, codeless, in-app search tool that anyone can use without knowing a query language.
-Additionally, Log Observer Connect does not require importing logs into Observability Cloud.
-Logs remain securely in your Splunk Cloud Platform or Splunk Enterprise instance, while you can observe them from Observability Cloud and correlate your Splunk platform logs with metrics, traces, and user experience to drill down to root cause problems faster.
+Additionally, Log Observer Connect does not require importing logs into Splunk Observability Cloud.
+Logs remain securely in your Splunk Cloud Platform or Splunk Enterprise instance, while you can observe them from Splunk Observability Cloud and correlate your Splunk platform logs with metrics, traces, and user experience to drill down to root cause problems faster.

 With Log Observer Connect, you can aggregate logs to group by interesting fields.
 You can also filter logs by field, view individual log details, and create field aliases to drill down to the root cause of an incident.
 To learn more, see the following pages: